 Other Allowable Non-Fuel Expenses include:

 a.
-Officers Salaries and Benefits: benefits shall be based on levels set for 2003 and adjusted annually using Adjusted CPI Index.
+Officers’ Salaries and Benefits: benefits shall be based on levels set for 2003 and adjusted annually using Adjusted CPI Index.

 b.
 Vehicle Operating Expenses: all expenses related to the normal route operation of vehicles owned or leased by CONTRACTOR except for Fuel Related Expenses and which are used to provide service to the ratepayers represented by AGENCY.